ervaude/fs_code_snippet/Documentation/Developer/Index.rst

 this would be components/prism-python.js.
 You can either download the component from prismjs.com or github or you can use the gulp build shipped with this extension to generate a new all-in-one file.

-To do so, go to the extension folder and edit the `gulpfile` to also include the components you need in the `build-js` task (e.g. `prismBasePath + 'components/prism-python.js'`).
+To do so, go to the extension folder and edit the `gulpfile` to also include the components you need in the `buildJs` task (e.g. `prismBasePath + 'components/prism-python.js'`).
 Then run

 .. code-block:: bash

-    npm install
+    yarn install
     gulp build

 Now you should have a `FsCodeSnippet.js` that supports Python.